Back to Blog

 Altman has repeatedly said he prefers non-ad monetization models.
 He's championed affiliate commerce: for example, if a user buys something via ChatGPT's Deep Research feature, OpenAI could take a small percentage fee.
 He explained: "if you buy something through Deep Research…we're going to charge like a 2% affiliate fee… that would be cool, I'd have no problem with that."

 This approach would let OpenAI earn revenue without ever altering the content of search results or answers for advertisers.
-In fact, Altman insists OpenAI will never sell placement or bias answers for ads – "we're never going to take money to change placement or whatever".
-He sees this kind of commerce-based model as higher priority than running display ads.
+In fact, Altman insists OpenAI will never sell placement or bias answers for ads: "we're never going to take money to change placement or whatever".
+He has treated this kind of commerce-based model as more attractive than classic display advertising.

 As he put it, "I'm not going to say what we will and will never do… but there's a lot of interesting ways that are higher on our list of monetization strategies than ads right now."